njgit-dev/palindrome/readme.md

-This is a sample NPM module created in *[Learn Enough JavaScript to Be Dangerous](https://www.learnenough.com/javascript)* by N Jewell.
+This is a sample NPM module created in *[Learn Enough JavaScript to Be Dangerous](https://www.learnenough.com/javascript)* by Michael Hartl.

 The module can be used as follows: